jimmieldavisjr/codewars-practice/README.md

-# Codewars Practice Repository
+# Codewars Repository

 This repository contains coding challenge solutions from [Codewars](https://www.codewars.com/).
-It serves as a curated collection of problem-solving exercises currently in the C# language, focused on algorithmic thinking, clean code, and skill development.
+It serves as a curated collection of problem-solving exercises, focused on algorithmic thinking, clean code, and skill development.

 ## 🎯 Purpose

 - Practice and refine problem-solving skills
 - Explore multiple approaches and language features
-- Maintain consistency in daily coding
+- Maintain consistency.
 - Track learning progress publicly